ActionScripted/dygma-defy/README.md

-# Dygma Defy Keyboard Layout
+# Dygma Defy "Cruiser" Layout

+> Like a cruiser board you might not go fast and might not be doing a ton of tricks but you also won't get hurt.

 Custom keyboard layout for the **Dygma Defy**.
 This configuration is optimized for efficient typing and development workflow, with dedicated layers for symbols, functional keys, and advanced features.